-Professional education program accreditation is the process whereby a college or university professional program (e.g. counseling or psychology) voluntarily undergoes review by an accrediting body, such as the Council for the Accreditation of Counseling and Related Educational Programs (CACREP), the Council on Rehabilitation Education (CORE), or the American Psychological Association (APA).
-CACREP, CORE, and the APA are professional accrediting bodies that evaluate graduate education programs in professional counseling, rehabilitation counseling, counseling psychology respectively.
-The purpose of these accreditation bodies is to ensure that the graduates of these programs meet the standards developed by these professions and by the Council on Higher Education Accreditation (CHEA) which oversees all academic accreditation bodies.
+Professional or specialized accreditation is the process whereby a college or university professional program (e.g. counseling) voluntarily undergoes review by an accrediting body such as the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) or its corporate affiliate, the Council on Rehabilitation Education (CORE).
+CACREP, along with CORE, evaluate graduate education programs in professional counseling against the preparation standards developed and endorsed by the counseling profession.
+The purpose of establishing standards for graduate education in counseling is to promote excellence in each program’s curricular offerings and to prepare competent counseling practitioners.
+CACREP and CORE are recognized by the Council for Higher Education Accreditation (CHEA) which oversees the practice and procedures of over 60 academic accreditation bodies.

 Government sanctioned credentialing is usually called licensure and is based on the legal concept of the regulatory power of the state.
 This power holds that the state has the right and obligation to pass laws and take other such actions as it may deem necessary to protect the health, safety and welfare of its citizens.
 Passage of a state licensure or credentialing law for a given profession restricts or prohibits the practice of that profession by individuals not meeting state-determined qualification standards, and violators may be subject to legal sanctions such as fines, loss of license to practice, or imprisonment.